 You can regulate your central heating and choose the ideal temperature for you via your radiator valves and via a thermostat, this can either be built into your home or a wireless thermostat that is portable.

 A thermostat usually monitors room temperature, switching the boiler off when it becomes hot enough.
-However, other central heating systems can come with timers, which turn your boiler on and off at times set by you.
+However, other heating systems can come with timers, which turn your boiler on and off at times set by you.
 A more advanced option is a smart thermostat, which can be controlled via your mobile or computer.

 Read more: How to Use a Central Heating Thermostat